 Acupuncture Works to The Cause

 Acupuncture helps the body's energy to flow freely.
 Just as one might imagine a series of plumbing pipes with various points of congestion, the water cannot go where it should.
-By needling the right positions, the energy in the pipes flows freely as they should.
+By needling the right positions, the energy in the canals flows freely as they should.
 In the body, when the energy flows freely, the liver can filter the blood as it should decreasing the toxic buildup, the kidneys can excrete the wastes, and the heart can pump the blood more effectively.
 This free-flowing energy increases relaxation, lowers increased blood pressure, improves sleep, and enables the body to heal at a faster rate, all of which help the body to breathe better.

 Please note: Acupuncture is not a substitute for your doctor's care, regular medications, or your emergency inhalers.
 Please follow all of your doctor's instructions for medications and treatments for chronic asthma.
 Also, if you are having life-threatening shortness of breath, contact emergency services immediately.